VoIPGRID/swiftdrop/README.rst

 - Add currently implemented cur/MAILDIR scheme in synopsis at the top.
 - Failures are now logged, but K8S is not scraped: need ERRORMAIL handler?
 - Check that HELO hostname is remotely resolvable
-- Fix various @mydomain e-mail addresses to forward to elsewhere (admin, postmaster, hostmaster, etc.. to a Spindle address).
 - Fix mydomain/postmaster@mydomain stuff to catch trouble.
 Right now failures end up at postmaster@$mydomain (which is versturen.nl).
 - Check/fix that SSL is kept up to date (both the ca-certificates -- for